Galooshi/import-js/README.md

 ### `globals`

 Provide a list of global identifiers used in the code.
-Import-js will ignore these when trying to import all undefined variables.
+ImportJS will ignore these when trying to import all undefined variables.

 ### `groupImports`